Following the celebration of National Water Safety Month, the 2019 World's Largest Swimming Lesson will...

 by Andrew Brown March 2017

 Since the inauguration, President Trump has initiated a series of sweeping changes in policy, with more to come.
 The question on everybody's mind is, "How will the new administration affect me?"

 Only time will tell for sure, but since the same party controls both chambers of Congress and the executive branch, there is a good chance that significant legislation will pass and become law.
 An industry that sits back and waits for these changes to happen puts itself at risk.
 That's why...

-by APSP Recreational Water Quality Committee (RWQC) February 2017
+by PHTA Recreational Water Quality Committee February 2017

 Balancing pool and spa water is perhaps the fundamental job of the service pro, and total alkalinity is a key parameter in that process.

 Early in 2016, as Californians braced themselves for another hot and dry summer, the clouds opened up and rain poured on the state, temporarily easing the squeezed water districts who had threatened homeowners with backyard pools.
 Fall brought further relief, buoying hopes that a good rainy season could even bring the historic drought to an end, at least in the north.

 But for Dan Johnson, a builder and consultant in Sarasota, on Florida's water-wealthy Gulf Coast, the rain did...

 The International Pool | Spa | Patio Expo was truly where it all came together for the pool and spa industry.
 Council meetings, seminars, training and parties took center stage as members mingled, conducted business and renewed acquaintances.
 Award winners were celebrated and recognized by their peers, leaving us all with a great reminder of what is good and honorable in our industry.

 by AQUA Editors January 2017